Publius Quinctilius Varus: Jewish revolt in Judaea (4 BC)

+Governor of Germania

-Following the massacre in Judaea, Varus returned to Antioch.
-Between 10 BC and 6 AD Tiberius, his brother Drusus, Lucius Domitius Ahenobarbus, and Germanicus conducted long campaigns in Germania, the area north of the Upper Danube and east of the Rhine, in an attempt at achieving a further major expansion of the Roman Empire together with a shortening of its frontier line.
+Between 10 BC and 6 AD, Tiberius, his brother Drusus, Lucius Domitius Ahenobarbus, and Germanicus conducted long campaigns in Germania, the area north of the upper Danube and east of the Rhine, in an attempt at achieving a further major expansion of the Roman Empire together with a shortening of its frontier line.
 They subdued several Germanic tribes, such as the Cherusci.
 In 6 AD, Tiberius declared Germania pacified, and Varus was appointed to govern it.
 Tiberius, who would later rule as emperor, left the region to suppress the Great Illyrian Revolt.
 Augustus made Publius Quinctilius Varus the first "officially appointed" governor of the newly created Roman province of Germania in 7 AD.

-Battle of the Teutoburg Forest and death
+Battle of the Teutoburg Forest (AD 9)

-In September 9 AD Varus was preparing to leave his summer headquarters in Vetera (today Xanten) and march three legions – the Seventeenth, Eighteenth, and Nineteenth – with him to Moguntiacum (modern-day Mainz), when news arrived from the Germanic prince Arminius (a Roman citizen and leader of an auxiliary cavalry unit) of a growing revolt in the Rhine area to the West.
-Ignoring a warning from Segestes not to trust Arminius, Varus marched his forces behind the latter's lead.
+In September of 9 AD, Varus was preparing to leave his summer headquarters in Vetera (modern day Xanten, Germany) and march three legions – the Seventeenth, Eighteenth, and Nineteenth – to Moguntiacum (modern day Mainz).
+News arrived from the Germanic prince Arminius, a Roman citizen and leader of an auxiliary cavalry unit, of a growing revolt in an area of the Rhine to the west.
+Ignoring a warning from Segestes not to trust Arminius, Varus followed Arminius' lead.

-Not only was Varus' trust in Arminius a terrible misjudgement, but Varus compounded it by placing his legions in a position where their fighting strengths would be minimized and those of the Germanic tribesmen maximized – because he expected no ambush and very little trouble in intimidating the rebels.
-Arminius and the Cherusci tribe along with other allies, had skillfully laid an ambush, and in the Battle of the Teutoburg Forest in September at Kalkriese (East of modern Osnabrück), the Romans marched right into it.
+Not only was Varus' trust in Arminius a terrible misjudgement, but Varus compounded it by placing his legions in a position where their fighting strengths would be minimized and those of the Germanic tribesmen maximized, as he expected no ambush and very little trouble in intimidating the rebels.
+Arminius and the Cherusci, along with other allies, had skillfully laid an ambush, and in the Battle of the Teutoburg Forest in September at Kalkriese (north of modern Osnabrück), the Romans marched right into it.

-The heavily forested, swampy terrain made the infantry manoeuvres of the legions impossible to execute and allowed the Germans to defeat the legions in detail.
-On the third day of fighting, the Germans overwhelmed the Romans at Kalkriese Hill, north of Osnabrück.
-Accounts of the defeat are scarce, due to the totality of the defeat, but Velleius Paterculus testifies that some Roman cavalrymen abandoned the infantry and fled towards the Rhine, but they were intercepted by the German tribesmen and killed.
-Varus himself, upon seeing all hope was lost, committed suicide by falling on his sword.
-Arminius cut off his head and sent it to Bohemia as a present to King Marbod of the Marcomanni, the other most important Germanic leader, whom Arminius wanted to coax into an alliance, but Marbod declined the offer and sent the head on to Rome for burial.
+The heavily forested and swampy terrain made the infantry manoeuvres of the legions impossible to execute and allowed the Germanic coalition to defeat the legions in detail.
+On the third day of fighting, Germanic fighters overwhelmed the Roman troops at Kalkriese Hill, north of Osnabrück.
+Accounts of the defeat are scarce, due to the totality of the defeat, but the Roman historian Velleius Paterculus testifies that some Roman cavalrymen abandoned the infantry and fled towards the Rhine, but were intercepted by Germanic tribesmen and killed.
+Varus himself, upon seeing all hope was lost, took his own life by falling on his sword.
+Arminius cut off Varus' head and sent it to Bohemia as a present to Maroboduus of the Marcomanni, the other most important Germanic leader, whom Arminius hoped to coax into an anti-Roman military alliance, but Marboduus declined the offer and sent the head on to Rome for a proper burial.

-Some captured Romans were caged and burned alive; others were enslaved or ransomed.
-Tacitus and Florus report that the victorious Germanic tribes tortured and sacrificed captive officers to their gods on altars that could still be seen years later.
-The Romans did later recover the lost legions' eagles, one each in 15 AD, 16 AD and 42 AD.
+Some captured Roman soldiers were caged and burned alive; others were enslaved or ransomed.
+The Roman historians Tacitus and Florus report that the victorious Germanic tribes tortured and sacrificed captive Roman officers to their gods on altars that could still be seen years later.
+The Roman army later recovered the lost legions' eagles, one each under Germanicus in 15 AD, 16 AD, and 42 AD.